SUSE/dex-operator/README.md

 # Quick start

+We support currently the DEV workflow with $GOPATH only. ( you need to dev in your $GOPATH)

 * you must add the following flags to your API server configuration (see [Dex's documentation](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md#configuring-the-openid-connect-plugin) for more details):